 A Pennine Journey

-A long distance walk, circular and 277 miles long – this is not for the faint hearted.
-Following in Alfred Wainwrights footsteps (he mapped out the way in 1938), the final part of the journey covers the moorland stretches of County Durham and the Pennines, passing Blanchland just before arriving at Hadrian’s Wall.
-Touching all the major rivers in the region and covering the vast array of terrain that the North East boasts, this one may well be worth the blisters.
+For a long distance walk, this circular route is 277 miles long and not for the faint hearted.
+The final part of the journey covers the moorland stretches of County Durham and the Pennines, passing Blanchland just before arriving at Hadrian’s Wall.

 Down at the bottom on the garden and running peacefully through Blanchland village is our own private stretch of the River Derwent.
 Stocked with wily brown trout (or as we call them ‘broon troot’), you can catch a little fellow weighing up to 1lb anytime during the season from March to September.
 All you have to do is call on the kitchens for your own ‘bait box’, grab a rug and treat yourselves to some quiet time in a pretty spot.
 Then, when you have landed your catch head back through the gardens and hang it in our smoke house or go one better let us cook it for you in the glow of our fireplace. *Rod hire is available for £13.75 per day and this includes a fee for your rod licence which we will organise on your behalf.